-What is Penalty Abatement?
+What is Tax Penalty Abatement?

-Criteria of Penalty Abatement
+Criteria of Tax Penalty Abatement

 The taxpayers can ask the IRS to waive their taxes in some cases.
 But they have to be eligible to apply for the penalty abatement criteria for IRS to successfully accept their application.
 Here are a few criteria that you must see before applying for a penalty abatement:

-- The track record of the taxpayer is clean.
-Meaning that the IRS has not imposed any tax penalties on the taxpayer in the past three years.
+- The track record of the taxpayer is clean, meaning that the IRS has not imposed any tax penalties on the taxpayer in the past three years.

-Effectively Presently Your case
+Effectively Present Your case

 There are no hard and fast rules that can guarantee a tax abatement.
 But to make your case even more effective, it is always better to get professional help to better guide the process.